 The dried seeds are enclosed in a pod, 1 to 4 inches (2.5-10cm) long that often has a rough inner membrane and 4-9 seeds.
-The mature seeds are round, smooth or wrinkled, and can be green, yellow, beige, brown, red-orange, blue-red, dark violet to almost black, or spotted.
+The whole mature seeds are round, smooth and green.

-Only selected varieties of the green and yellow-cotyledon peas are sold for human consumption as whole, split or ground flour.
+Only selected varieties of the green and yellow peas are sold for human consumption as whole, split or ground flour.
 Other varieties are produced for animal feed, and for seed.

 The mature green peas are dried and husked (or dehulled) and split in half.
 The green split peas are about 1/4 of an inch wide and pale green in colour.